Han Dynasty jade bi disc under UV light showing traditional serpentine material

 This holistic view prioritized cultural significance over rigid scientific criteria, encompassing:

-• Natural traits: Beauty, density (Tang Dynasty texts noted jade’s weight: ~7 liang/cubic inch vs. stone’s 6 liang).
+• Natural traits: Beauty, density (Tang Dynasty texts noted jade’s weight: approximately 7 liang per cubic inch vs. stone’s 6 liang).

 • Human craft: Carved objects (yuqi 玉器).

-• Moral symbolism: Confucian ideals embedded in material.
+• Moral symbolism: Confucian ideals embedded in the material.

 2. Modern Lexical Ambiguities